feiran-kyna-ji/feiran-kyna-ji.github.io/projects/smart_meter/README.md

 ## Project Overview
 Following is our model building process:
 * Produced automated data pipeline
   - Store data into Amazon S3
   - Import from Amazon S3 to MongoDB running on AWS EC2 instance
   - Import from MongoDB to Amazon EMR cluster (YARN)
 * Preprocessed data and implemented feature engineering using Pandas and Spark SQL
 * Forecasted bi-hourly London smart meter usage one day ahead with a scalable random forest model (SparkML)
 * Implemented the model on Amazon EMR clusters
-*	Optimized computational performance by tuning configurations for Yarn cluster (level of parallelism, caching and memory settings)
+* Optimized computational performance by tuning configurations for Yarn cluster
+  - Level of parallelism
+  - Caching
+  - Memory settings